sanchitatre66/Hand-Tracking-Prototype/README.md

-# Hand Tracking Proximity Prototype
+# Hand Tracking Prototype
 ### Classical Computer Vision — OpenCV + NumPy (No MediaPipe / No Deep Learning)

-This repository contains a **real-time hand tracking prototype** developed as part of the **Arvyax internship assignment**.
+This repository contains a **real-time hand tracking prototype**.
 The system tracks the user’s hand using only **classical computer vision techniques**, and classifies the interaction with a **virtual object boundary** into:

 - 🟢 **SAFE**